-The vision of MDH for health equity in Minnesota is where all communities are thriving and all people have what they need to be healthy.
+The vision of MDH for health equity in Minnesota is that all communities are thriving and all people have what they need to be healthy.
 One determinant of community health is available financial resources.
 The Source Water Protection Grant Program will use median household income (MHI), aggregated by city or township, to assess financial need.
 PWSs operating at or below the MHI threshold shall be considered to meet the health equity criteria.
+State or federally owned PWSs are not eligible for health equity priority.

-The Source Water Protection Grant Program will use the [United States Census Bureau](https://www.census.gov/en.html) (<https://www.census.gov/en.html>), American Community Survey 2019-2023 MHI economic characteristics for cities and townships.
+The source water protection grant program will use the United States Census Bureau, American Community Survey 2019-2023 MHI economic characteristics for cities and townships.

-Two MHI thresholds will be used; Metropolitan and Non-metropolitan:
+Two MHI thresholds will be used, Metropolitan and Non-metropolitan, to receive funding priority independent of sequencing based on the application received date.

-- a.
-Cities or townships located in the 14 County Metropolitan Area with MHI at or below \$98,297.
-For the purposes of this MDH source water protection notification of grant availability, the 14 county Twin Cities Metropolitan counties are: Chisago, Isanti, Sherburne, Wright, Ramsey, Hennepin, Carver, Anoka, Washington, Dakota, Le Sueur, Mille Lacs, Sibley, and Scott. - b.
-Cities or townships located in non-metropolitan counties with MHI incomes at or below \$73,386.
+1. Cities or townships located in the 14 county metropolitan area with MHI at or below \$98,297.
+For the purposes of this MDH Source Water Protection Notification of Grant Availability, the 14 county Twin Cities metropolitan counties are: Chisago, Isanti, Sherburne, Wright, Ramsey, Hennepin, Carver, Anoka, Washington, Dakota, Le Sueur, Mille Lacs, Sibley, and Scott.
+2. Cities or townships located in Nonmetropolitan counties with MHI incomes at or below \$73,386.
 Nonmetropolitan counties are the other 73 Minnesota counties not listed above.